 – that God has given Church and State different duties that must not be confused;

 In reality the doctrine of Jesus and the New Testament on the Church is as simple as that.
-But this doesn’t mean that it is without depths.
-It’s here as often else in the Word of God: what he says is simple and at the same time inexhaustibly rich.
-The Scripture describes the Church in many profound and beautiful terms, for example that it is the Kingdom of God, the spiritual body of Christ, the sheep in his herd, his chosen bride, the daughter of Zion, etc.
+But this doesn’t mean that it is without depth.
+It’s here with the doctrine of the Church as it is often elsewhere in the Word of God: what He says is simple and at the same time inexhaustibly rich.
+The Scriptures describe the Church in many profound and beautiful terms, for example that it is the Kingdom of God, the spiritual body of Christ, the sheep in His herd, His chosen bride, the daughter of Zion, etc.

 The Lutheran Church strongly emphasizes the unity of the Church.
-The Church is Una Sancta, one holy church with emphasis on one – the only holy church which continues forever.
-The passage in the Scripture which the Augsburg Confession particularly bases its church statements on is St. Paul’s descriptions of the unity of the Church in his letter to the Ephesians: the unity is to have “one Lord, one faith, one baptism; one God and Father of all” (Eph.
+The Church is Una Sancta, one holy Church with emphasis on one – the only holy Church which continues in eternity.
+The passage in Scripture which the Augsburg Confession particularly bases its statements about the church is St. Paul’s description of the unity of the Church in his letter to the Ephesians: the unity is to have “one Lord, one faith, one baptism; one God and Father of all” (Eph.
 4:5-6).
 This unity of the Church goes back to the Gospel.
 There is only one way of salvation, only one Saviour in whom the Spirit calls us to believe, namely Jesus Christ.
 That’s why the Church is and could be only one.
-The talks of the modern Ecumenism of Christ’s wounded and divided body is something totally foreign to the New Testament.
+The language of modern ecumenism of Christ’s wounded and divided body is something totally foreign to the New Testament.
 The Church as the body of Christ could never consist of divided or half torn off limbs.
 Either you are a member of the body of Christ or you are not.

-The Church as Una Sancta could not be seen with the eyes.
-The Church is an article of faith, exactly as we confess in the Apostolic Creed: “I believe in the holy Christian Church.”
-We can’t see the faith and the trust of the heart in the Gospel, the very thing that ultimately incorporates a sinner in the communion of the Holy Church.
+The Church as Una Sancta can not be seen with the eyes.
+The Church is an article of faith, just as we confess in the Apostolic Creed: “I believe in the holy catholic (universal) Church.”
+We can’t see faith and the trust of the heart in the Gospel, the very thing that ultimately incorporates a sinner in the communion of the Holy Church.
 Here the words “The Lord knows those who are His” (2 Tim.
-2:19) are exclusively and literary true.
-We can tell weather people are members in a certain denomination.
-But we cannot positively tell whether they are living branches in the vine Christ or dead branches, hypocrites and Christians only by name.
-None of us is capable of deciding if an outward confession to Christ and his doctrine has its root in a living faith or not.
+2:19) are exclusively and literally true.
+We can tell whether people are members in a certain denomination.
+But we cannot positively tell whether they are living branches in the vine of Christ or dead branches, hypocrites and Christians only by name.
+None of us is capable of deciding if an outward confession of Christ and his doctrine has its root in a living faith or not.
 Such things belong to the Lord.
 And how fortunate that is!
-He who sees and knows everything is going to reveal how everyone’s matter stands on the Last Day.
-Until then both kinds of branches are allowed to remain on the tree, or both the weed and the wheat may grow together, as Jesus tells us in another parable (Matt.
+He who sees and knows everything is going to reveal how such matters stand with everyone on the Last Day.
+Until then both kinds of branches are allowed to remain on the tree, or both the tare and the wheat may grow together, as Jesus tells us in another parable (Matt.
 13:24-30).

 Thus the Church in a certain respect is an invisible entity, or as Luther puts it in his book On the Bondage of the Will: “The Church is hidden, the saints are unknown.”
-But at the same time we must stick to the truth that the Church is not an unreal “Platonic state” (Apology, VII, VIII) only existing in an abstract world of ideas.
-On the contrary, the Church is extremely real and is composed of human beings with flesh and blood, of all those who believes In Jesus Christ and have the Holy Spirit.
-In the New Testament is thus the Church described, now as visible gatherings of people, now as saints whose righteousness and holiness before God are not seen but must be believed.
-In a way it is with the Church as with the Holy Supper.
+But at the same time we must stick to the truth that the Church is not an unreal “Platonic state” (Ap VII/VIII) only existing in an abstract world of ideas.
+On the contrary, the Church is extremely real and is composed of human beings with flesh and blood, of all those who believe in Jesus Christ and have the Holy Spirit.
+In the New Testament the Church is thus described, now both as visible gatherings of people and as saints whose righteousness and holiness before God are not seen but must be believed.
+In a way it is with the Church as it is with the Holy Supper.
 We see and taste the bread and the wine, but we cannot see and taste that it really is the body and blood of Christ.
 We believe it because God has said so.

-Then, where is the Church in visible sense?
+Where then, is the Church in visible sense?
 Even here the answer has to do with the Gospel.
 Since the Spirit is the one who creates, sanctifies and preserves the Church through the Gospel, the Church exists wherever the Gospel is preached and the Sacraments are distributed.
-The Church is “Catholic” or universal in the very sense of the word.
-You find it everywhere all over the world where people are gathering around Jesus Christ in the means of grace, these holy meeting places which he himself has instituted and commanded.
-There and nowhere else he is meeting sinners unto life and salvation.
+The Church is “catholic” or universal in the very sense of the word.
+You find it everywhere all over the world where people are gathering around Jesus Christ in the means of grace, these holy meeting places which He himself has instituted and commanded.
+There and nowhere else does He meet sinners unto life and salvation.
 Therefore, it is biblical and right to say: outside the Church there is no salvation (extra ecclesiam nulla salus).
 Where the means of grace are in use, there is the Church, and where the Church is, the means of grace are in use.
 The external, visible marks of the Church are thus the use of the Word and the Sacraments by which the Holy Spirit creates the Church, “and keeps it with Jesus Christ in the one true faith”, as Luther says in the Small Catechism.

 The great mission of the Church is to preach the Word and administer the Sacraments.
-The Gospel is a free offer that must be given in free connections, without constraint and secular instruments of force.
-State church systems are unbiblical.
+The Gospel is a free offer that must be given free without interruption, without constraint and secular instruments of force.
+State church systems are not founded on Scripture.
 They are contrary to the words of Christ: “Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s” (Matt.
 22:21), and they usually lead to a devastating confusion of the different offices that God has given to church and state.

-Else the New Testament does not give us any binding prescriptions concerning the organization of the Church (church government, worship orders, etc.).
+Regarding the question of the Church's outward organization, the New Testament does not give us any binding prescriptions concerning the organization of the Church (church government, orders of worship, etc.).
 Even though the local church is a fundamental and indispensable part of the Church, we find that neither are local churches, nor any other forms of Christian fellowship regulated as to their structure or organization.
-The Office of the Ministry, the preaching of the Word of God and the administration of the Sacraments must of course be there according to divine order.
+The Office of the Ministry (priesthood), the preaching of the Word of God and the administration of the Sacraments must of course be there according to divine order.
 But it has been left to the Church to organize – in the best way and in love and good order – the administration of the Gospel and the Sacraments and the Christian fellowship around them.
 Article VII in the Augsburg Confession is very clear on this point.
 It says that for the true unity of the Church it is not “necessary that human traditions, rites or ceremonies, instituted by men should be everywhere alike”.
 In contrast to both the Roman Catholics and to the Reformed the Lutheran Church does not believe in any divine orders for how the church should be organized and governed.